Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/system_environment/_index.md

 title: "System environment"
 linkTitle: "System specific functions"
 weight: 210
---- This section describes the {{< TransferCFT/axwayvariablesComponentShortName  >}} architecture, the resources used, and the methods for controlling the {{< TransferCFT/axwayvariablesComponentShortName  >}} behavior in an OpenVMS environment.
+---This section describes the {{< TransferCFT/axwayvariablesComponentShortName  >}} architecture, the resources used, and the methods for controlling the {{< TransferCFT/axwayvariablesComponentShortName  >}} behavior in an OpenVMS environment.

 ## {{< TransferCFT/axwayvariablesComponentShortName  >}} processes

 {{< TransferCFT/axwayvariablesComponentShortName  >}} is made up of a JOB that contains several processes.
-When a job is activated, a CFTMAIN process is created, either in batch mode or as a detached process, and creates sub- processes itself.
+When a job is activated, a CFTMAIN process is created, either in batch mode or as a detached process, and creates sub-processes itself.
 All these processes are executed with the same UIC as the account in which {{< TransferCFT/axwayvariablesComponentShortName  >}} was installed and share two global memory sections.

 {{< TransferCFT/axwayvariablesComponentShortName  >}} contains several processes, each of which has standard output files corresponding to SYS$OUTPUT and SYS$ERROR.
 These files are created in SYS$LOGIN and are named: